espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 -  **<scan_time_min>**: the minimum active scan time per channel.
 Unit: millisecond.
 Range [0,1500].
 If the scan type is passive, this parameter is invalid.
 -  **<scan_time_max>**: the maximum active scan time per channel.
 Unit: millisecond.
 Range [0,1500].
 If this parameter is 0, the firmware will use the default time: 120 ms for active scan; 360 ms for passive scan.
+-  **<ext_channel_bitmap>**: the extended channel.

+   -  bit1 ~ bit14: 2.4 GHz channel. multiple bits can be set to 1, which means scanning multiple channels.

 -  **<freq_offset>**: frequency offset (reserved item).
 -  **<freqcal_val>**: frequency calibration value (reserved item).
 -  **<pairwise_cipher>**: pairwise cipher type.